 Spoon River College offers a 17-hour CDT certificate and a 10-hour license-only CDT certificate.
 At the end of the program, students will receive a certificate and be eligible to sit for the State of Illinois Commercial Driver's License test.
 This program is part of the Transportation, Distribution & Logistics Career Cluster.

-Additional information about the Commercial Driver Training program is available at www.src.edu/commercialdrivertraining.
+Additional information about the Commercial Driver Training program is available online.

 Basic Commercial Driver Training Certificate